 Many clinicians work with specific theoretical orientations that serve as their foundation when working with clients.
-My foundation is psychodynamic, but with an eclectic, humanistic, style that utilizes several other orientations as I find everyone is unique and requires customized treatment.
+My foundation is psychodynamic, but with an eclectic and humanistic style that utilizes several other orientations as I find everyone is unique and requires customized treatment.

 In psychodynamic therapy, therapists help people review emotions, thoughts, early-life experiences, and beliefs to gain insight into their lives and their present-day problems and to evaluate the patterns they have developed over time.
 Recognizing recurring patterns helps people see the ways in which they avoid distress or develop defense mechanisms as a method of coping so that they can take steps to change those patterns.